UK's sterling holds steady after government extends lockdown, risks remain

 By Olga Cotaga

-LONDON, April 17 (Reuters) - Sterling was stable on Friday, falling only slightly against the broad-based stronger dollar, after the UK said it would extend its coronavirus lockdown for at least three more weeks.
+LONDON, April 17 (Reuters) - Sterling was stable on Friday amidst a broad-based weaker dollar after Britain said it would extend its coronavirus lockdown for at least three more weeks.

-Foreign Secretary Dominic Raab said Britain could not risk the progress it had made in fighting the outbreak by easing up on restrictions at this "delicate and dangerous stage".
+Foreign Secretary Dominic Raab said the UK could not risk the progress it had made in fighting the outbreak by easing up on restrictions at this "delicate and dangerous stage".

-Speaking on Thursday, he said there is no time frame for the easing of restrictions as it would be irresponsible to give an indication of when the rules would change.
+Speaking on Thursday, he said there was no time frame for the easing of restrictions as it would be irresponsible to give an indication of when the rules would change.

+The United Kingdom has also extended by a month until the end of June the furlough scheme for workers at companies hit by the coronavirus outbreak, finance minister Rishi Sunak said.

-The pound had sunk to its lowest level in decades as COVID-19 spread across Europe, killing thousands and overwhelming healthcare systems.
-The UK announced a nationwide lockdown at the end of March.
+The pound earlier sagged to its lowest level in decades as COVID-19 spread across Europe, killing thousands and overwhelming healthcare systems.
+The UK introduced a nationwide lockdown towards the end of March.

+Nevertheless, the virus continues to claim lives, with total hospital deaths rising by 847 to 14,576 on Friday.

-Britain’s exit from the European Union – due to be formalised at the end of this year – has taken a back seat since the health crisis started, raising speculation that Prime Minister Boris Johnson may have to ask for an extension to the December deadline.
+Britain’s exit from the European Union, due to be formalised at the end of this year, has taken a back seat since the health crisis started and began to inflict serious damage on the economy, raising speculation that Prime Minister Boris Johnson may have to ask for an extension to the December deadline.

-A spokesman for Johnson, who is recovering from cornavirus infection, said on Thursday the government would not ask for an extension to the transition period.
-Analysts predict that could have a negative impact on the pound.
+A spokesman for Johnson, who is recovering from coronavirus infection, said on Thursday the government would not ask for an extension to the transition period.
+Analysts predict this stance could have a negative impact on the pound.

-"Preparations must surely have taken a significant knock in recent weeks and investors are likely to price in an even more sparsely detailed trade deal if the deadline of year-end is maintained," said Derek Halpenny, head of research at MUFG.
+"Preparations must surely have taken a significant knock in recent weeks and investors are likely to price in an even more sparsely detailed trade deal (with the EU) if the deadline of year-end is maintained," said Derek Halpenny, head of research at MUFG.

 "We see this as a reason for sterling recovery to remain more muted and remains a negative risk for the pound as COVID-19 risks hopefully start to recede."